 - The right to a timely hearing.

-- The right to notification of the charges, the specific rule or policy violated, and the time, date and place of the scheduled hearing and appeal, if applicable, at least 72 hours prior to the hearing or appeal.
+- The right to notification of the charges, the specific rule or policy violated, and the time, date, and place of the scheduled hearing and, if applicable, at least three business days prior to the hearing.

 - The right to present relevant evidence.